This time could be different.

 That’s what former Rep. Henry Waxman hopes.

-Ten years ago this month, he and Sen. Ed Markey (D-Mass.), who was then a U.S. representative from southern California, introduced far-reaching legislation to curb climate change.
+Ten years ago this month, he and Sen. Ed Markey (D-Mass.), who was then a U.S. representative, introduced far-reaching legislation to curb climate change.
 The American Clean Energy and Security Act (ACES), commonly referred to as the Waxman-Markey bill, would have established a nationwide greenhouse gas cap-and-trade system with goals to reduce those emissions while also addressing energy efficiency and other issues.

 The bill passed in the House with a vote of 219–212 on 26 June 2009, but it died in the Senate on 22 July 2010, having failed to win enough votes because of an effective lobbying effort by special interests, among other reasons.

 But the landscape has changed dramatically since then, and the chance for significant climate action in Congress may be better soon, perhaps after the upcoming presidential election if a climate-friendly president is elected, Waxman told Eos.